Last Updated on July 27, 2022

 Cape Fear Botanical Garden

-Honestly, we think the Cape Fear Botanical Garden is the place that you should start when getting your children out in nature!
+We think the Cape Fear Botanical Garden is where you should start when getting your children out in nature!
 With 80 acres of blooming flowers and plants, our little one loves running around and exploring the paths here.

-In addition to a children’s garden and nature backpacks to expand the experience, Cape Fear Botanical Garden also hosts a number of family-friendly events throughout the year.
+In addition to a children’s garden and nature backpacks to expand the experience, Cape Fear Botanical Garden hosts several family-friendly events throughout the year.

 Cape Fear River Trail